Rome — Faith & Stone

 A private guide takes you through the Vatican Museums with intention — the Gallery of Maps, the Raphael Rooms, and the Sistine Chapel with time to understand what you're looking at, not just to see it.
 The visit continues directly into St. Peter's Basilica.
 Skip-the-line access throughout.

-A full day following Caravaggio through the churches of Rome's historic center.
+A half day following Caravaggio through the churches of Rome's historic center.
 San Luigi dei Francesi — the Calling of Saint Matthew, still on the wall where it was unveiled in 1600.
 Sant'Agostino.
 Santa Maria del Popolo.
-The afternoon at the Doria Pamphilij Gallery, where his paintings hang alongside Velázquez and Raphael in the rooms of a noble Roman palace.
-A private guide throughout.

-Day 4 — Wednesday, October 28: The Three Major Basilicas
+The Three Major Basilicas

 A full day with a private guide tracing the arc of early Christianity through Rome's great churches: St. Paul Outside the Walls, built over the tomb of the Apostle; St. John Lateran, the cathedral of Rome and the official seat of the Pope; and Santa Maria Maggiore, with its early Christian mosaics and connection to Marian devotion.
 The Holy Stairs at St. John Lateran are nearby.